 Ask the Expert: Nurse to Health IT Manager

-Joy Huss, on how to move from “getting it right” in the EHR, to connecting data beyond that, to make care providers’ lives easier and patients lives better
+Joy Huss, on how to move from “getting it right” in the EHR, to health IT interoperability, to make care providers’ lives easier and patients’ lives better

 Q: Tell us more about your background, what you studied in school, and what your career ambitions were.

 A: I am currently licensed in the state of South Dakota as a nurse.
 I have been a nurse for 30 years, but the journey for me really started when I was a little girl.
 My dream was always to be a nurse.
 I loved caring for others.
 I had this great “want” to take care of patients and to be a part of making people feel better.
 As a teenager, I volunteered at a hospital every Saturday and Sunday as a “candy striper” volunteer, and would help with basic things like taking vital signs, charting, and assisting patients with meals.
 I fell in love with the health care industry.

 On top of that, I also have a love for the military and our country.
 My grandfather was a veteran, and I had other family members who had been in the service.
 At age 16, I enlisted into the United States Army Reserve and took on the title of a “91 Alpha,” which was a combat medic.
 I graduated from high school in Missouri, and I had finished my basic training at Fort McClellan, Alabama, which is a military base that’s since been retired.
 Then, it was on to my combat medic training in San Antonio, Texas, at Fort Sam Houston.